senate_national_assembly_nigeria

 What are your thoughts?

-Would the creation of additional states in Nigeria solve agitation and other perceived inequality in the country?
+Would the creation of additional states in Nigeria solve agitation and other perceived inequality and maladministration in the country?

 Leave a Comment